2007 Canadian Grand Prix: Race

 Lewis Hamilton led from the start, preventing Fernando Alonso from overtaking at turn one.
 Alonso ran wide allowing Nick Heidfeld to overtake him and move into second place.
 Alonso damaged his car in the process and subsequently ran off the track at turn one a further three times during the race.
 Jenson Button had a gearbox problem at the start of the race and was unable to select first gear causing him stall on the grid.
-Christijan Albers started from pit lane.
-The first accident of the race involved Scott Speed who clipped the rear wing of Wurz' Williams and went into the hairpin with a broken suspension.
+Christijan Albers started from the pit lane.
+The first accident of the race involved Scott Speed who clipped the rear wing of Wurz' Williams and went into the hairpin with a broken front-right suspension.

 Alonso ran across the grass at turn one again on lap 15, which resulted in him falling further behind Hamilton.
 Three laps later he made a similar mistake at the same turn, resulting in him sliding across the grass for the third time in the race.
 This caused him to drop back to fourth as it allowed Massa to go round the inside of Alonso into third.

-Massa moved into second when Heidfeld pitted on lap 20.
-Hamilton pitted on lap 22, rejoining the race in third place.
+Massa moved into second when Heidfeld made a pit stop on lap 20.
+Hamilton made a pit stop on lap 22, rejoining the race in third place.

-On lap 22 Adrian Sutil crashed at turn four and the safety car had to be deployed; Hamilton had pitted just before the incident.
+On lap 22 Adrian Sutil crashed at turn four and the safety car had to be deployed; Hamilton had made a pit stop just before the incident.
 Thus the pit lane was closed but Fernando Alonso and Nico Rosberg were forced to pit in order to avoid running out of fuel, and were given ten-second stop-and-go penalties.
-When the pit lane was re-opened and the rest of the field pitted, Massa and Giancarlo Fisichella left the pit lane while the red light was still on.
+When the pit lane was re-opened and the rest of the field made pit stops, Massa and Giancarlo Fisichella left the pit lane while the red light was still on.
 Both were later disqualified from the race on lap 51.